JuliaReach/JuliaCon-2021-Minisymposium-Set-Propagation/README.md

 A new generation of algorithms is addressing the fundamental challenge of how to exhaustively explore all possible scenarios for simulation of dynamical systems under model uncertainties.
 Moreover, deep neural networks play an increasing role in control and safety-critical applications, although it is often not known how to guarantee that they will behave correctly and safely under all circumstances.
 This minisymposium will host applications of set-based techniques and global optimization in Julia that address these questions.

-We have made sure to reach out to several different groups who are working on set propagation techniques and their application in a wide range of areas, to present a broad overview of the area.
+We have deliberately reached out to several different groups working on set propagation techniques and their application in a wide range of areas, in order to present a broad overview of the contributions that Julia is bringing to this exciting area.

 More specifically, the following talks are planned: